rohannramesh/2p_preprocess/README.md

 ## Imaging Protocol and File Structure

 Each 2P imaging session can contain multiple imaging runs.
 In the Andermann lab we collect ~4 30 min imaging runs at a single plane.
 A separate object should be created for each new plane imaged.
 Within a given imaging plane there will be multiple active neurons.
-The goal of this preprocessing pipeline is to extract the activity of these neurons for all imaging runs on a given day.
+The goal of this preprocessing pipeline is to register all imaging runs to a common target with subpixel resolution, to identify those neurons that are active during an imaging run, and to extract the activity of these neurons for all imaging runs on a given day.
 Our lab uses the relatively common Scanbox imaging setup and so within the folder for an imaging run there will be the following files:
 1. .sbx - raw data from that imaging run (still have to make flexible for tiff setup)
 2. .ephys - nidaq data if aligning animal behavior to 2P frames